Visiting Lake Chapala

 With pesos in hand, you're ready to proceed.
 The best way to get to Ajijic is by Airport Taxi.
 You will see them as soon as you exit the 'secure' area of the terminal right where you come out from customs.
 Tell them you are going to Chapala or Ajijic and he'll provide you with at ticket for 460 pesos.
 (Note: They also accept USD at the Taxi stand).
 Exit through the doors outside the terminal and proceed to your right, keeping the ticket in plain sight.
-You'll be spotted immediately by helpful taxi stand attendants and your luggage (along with yourself) will be hustled into a waiting Guadalajara Airport Taxi. (like most airports around the world, Guadalajara's airport taxis are regulated.
-NO other taxi's are allowed into the airport.
+You'll be spotted immediately by helpful taxi stand attendants, and your luggage (along with yourself), will be hustled into a waiting Guadalajara Airport Taxi. (like most airports around the world, Guadalajara's airport taxis are regulated.
+NO other taxi's are allowed into the airport)

 Uber is available also in Mexico but I have heard of many complaints from Uber users so I am not going to recommend this system.
 Do so at your own risk.
 It is possible you will save money but you will probably lose time and pull your hair out in the meantime.
 Most Guadalajara Airport Taxi drivers are familiar with the Chapala/Ajijic area and they are fast, efficient and reliable.

 Once in the taxi, tell your driver your destination.
 It is always good practice to have the address and driving directions written in both English and Spanish and/or have a printed map from Google Maps with your destination marked on it.
 Roads are confusing and not well marked in Mexico so having this can save you time and simplify your travels especially if it is during the night.

 There you have it.
 Welcome to Lake Chapala!
 I hope your stay is pleasurable and enjoyable!
 Once here, be sure to Contact Me and to peruse the blogs in this section and find out more about area restaurants, lifestyle, things to do and so much more.
 Thanks for reading!